metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Pester is preferred method to write tests, however some testings needs other way around, or more specialized setup.

-## Modules and 3rd party code

-The project contains few custom modules of various types grouped by relevance on what the module is supposed to expose.

-Try to limit dependency on 3rd party modules.\
-Existing modules should be extended and new written by using Powershell only if possible.

-Only if this is not enough we can try to look for 3rd party modules which could be easily customized without too much change or learning curve.

-3rd party code/scripts are dot sourced into existing modules instead of copy pasted into module directly.\
-3rd party code/module license/copyright must of course be retained and compatible with existing licenses.
+There is a module called "Project.AllPlatforms.Test", which is customized for this project.\
+Tests must pass both Desktop and Core editions of PowerShell to be successful

 ## Commits and pull requests

-Push small commits that solve or improve single problem, to reduce merge conflicts and to be able to do `git revert` for specific stuff.\
+Push small commits that solve or improve single or specific problem, to reduce merge conflicts and to be able to do `git revert` for specific stuff.

 Do not wait too much to push large commits which are not clear enough in terms what issue is supposed to be resolved or improved.

+If you see something unrelated that could be resolved, put TODO commont, don't fix it.\
+Then once you commit open todo-tree to review what to do next.

 **Avoid making huge changes to existing code** without first discussing the matter, new code and additions is not problem though.